-(ii) Impairment of other assets
+ii.
+Impairment of other non-current assets

-Internal and external sources of information are reviewed at the end of each reporting period to identify indications that the following assets may be impaired or an impairment loss previously recognised no longer exists or may have decreased:
+Internal and external sources of information are reviewed at the end of each reporting period to identify indications that the following assets may be impaired or, an impairment loss previously recognised no longer exists or may have decreased:

+- property, plant and equipment;

+- prepayments for supply contracts; and

-- property, plant and equipment; and - investments in subsidiaries in the Company's statement of financial position.
+- investments in subsidiaries in the Company's statement of financial position.